William H. Burke Jr.: Return as chairman

 In 1952 Burke challenged John C. Carr for the chairmanship of the Massachusetts Democratic Party.
 Although Carr was declared the winner, Burke challenged the result in court.
-In 1956, the Massachusetts Supreme Judicial Court ruled that Carr was not legally elected Massachusetts Democratic Party chairman in 1952 and Burke became party chairman as a result of a court order.
+In 1956, the Massachusetts Supreme Judicial Court ruled that Carr was not legally elected and Burke became party chairman.
 Burke was supported by House Majority Leader John William McCormack, but opposed by Senator John F. Kennedy.
 Kennedy opposed Burke because Kennedy supported Adlai Stevenson for the party's presidential nomination in 1956 while Burke supported McCormack.
 Kennedy supported John M. Lynch for the position of chairman because he was a Stevenson supporter, but not too close to Kennedy.
 Kennedy felt that if someone who was close to him personally was chosen as chairman, it would appear that Burke was removed for personal gain and not to better the party.
 Burke was defeated by Lynch 47 votes to 31 at the 1956 convention.